Chenrezig: the many faces of Avalokiteshvara’s compassion — sometimes we need a father or mother, sometimes a friend, sometimes a warrior

 Without doubt, Guanyin, the Goddess of Mercy, is among the most popular Bodhisattvas in the world, honored by countless millions.
 She is Avalokiteshvara.
 Her sutra is Avalokiteshvara’s.
-Her activity is compassion, although combined with the activity of Tara.
+Her activity is compassion.

 She who hears the cries of the world, is Avalokiteshvara (Chenrezig) visualized in Chan and Zen and some other Mahayana schools as Divine Feminine (except in Japan, where Kannon is mostly male).
 Some teachers in Tibet say that Guanyin is either Tara, or Tara combined with Chenrezig, but in China and Japan She is thought of strictly as Avalokiteshvara.
 Since Tara emanated from the same root as Chenrezig, it doesn’t matter.
 Sex is largely symbolic.
 In China and Japan female is associated with compassion, while in Tibet, Nepal and India, male is thought of as symbolic of compassion.

 Guanyin is a Goddess, and by many is venerated in this way.
 Such praise and worship is not in conflict with Buddhist belief, and people born and raised with Guanyin traditions see no contradiction between Guanyin the compassionate Goddess in Samsara and Guanyin the Enlightened Bodhisattva.
-Just calling Her name or mantra — or that of Amitabha — can bring salvation.
+Just calling Her name or mantra — can bring salvation.

 Guanyin is, like Chenrezig, active compassion.
 In the stories and legends it is Guanyin who is the rescuer, the compassionate and loving one.
 The rescuer role is why She is often thought of as Tara.

-Guanyin, Herself, is knonw by many, many names herself.
+Guanyin, Herself, is known by many, many names herself.
 On top of these, She also has countless unique emanations.
 In other languages she is known as:

 - In Japanese, Guanyin is Kannon (観音), occasionally Kan’on, Kwannon or more formally Kanzeon (観世音, the same characters as Guanshiyin) the spelling Kwannon